Paceco is a town situated to the west end of Sicily, in the valley of Mazara about three miles from Trapani.

 Other churches worthy of a mention in Paceco are the Church of the Rosary, of Baroque style; the church of “San Francesco di Paola”, which has some works by Antonello Gagini (1478-1536); and the Church of Portosalvo.

-Just a kilometer away from Paceco you can visit an ancient and historically very important artifact, the so-called Misiligiafari Tower (called the" Tozzazza"), which was for a long time the official residence of the noble Fardella family.
+Just a kilometer away from Paceco you can visit the ancient Misiligiafari Tower (called the" Tozzazza"), which was for a long time the official residence of the noble Fardella family.

 The tower is located in a property of Arab origin called Misiligiafari (the name comes from the term "manzil", meaning a "resting place where one dismounts from one’s horse"), and consists of a fortress located on a hill on the site of earlier Arab and Norman castles.